RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **FileVault:** A macOS feature that allows volume-level encryption of the hard drive.

 **Finder:** The default file manager on Apple macOS that allows for file organization and access.

+**Fingerprint Lock:** A biometric type lock that uses your fingerprint to unlock the device.

+**Finish Diagram:** A formal documentation of network systems, usually created at the end ofimplementation.

+**Finisher:** A device on a printer that performs such final functions as folding, stapling, hole punching, sorting, or collating the documents being printed.

+**Fire Ratings:** A rating that defines how long a container can be exposed to fire before its contents can no longer be protected from heat.

+**Fireproof Container:** A container that is impervious to fire that allows its contents to remain at a safe temperature.

+**Firewall:** Software used to limit traffic based on a set of rules, usually called an access control list (ACL).

+**Firmware:** Software that is programmed into erasable read-only memory that defines how a piece of hardware operates.

+**First Responder:** A person who is designated to respond to incidents and be the first personon the scene.

+First-in, First-out (FIFO): A systematic way of sending the most recent information out, based on the most recent information that first came in.